binipringle/constructs/_texts/0-outlineforfinal.md

 The third question is whether [state statute or regulation] is discriminating in the state's own favor.

+While a state may not discriminate in favor of private citizens or actors, it may discriminate in its own favor. *United Haulers Assn. v.
+Oneida-Herkimer Solid Waste Management Authority*, 550 U.S. 330 (2007) (Flow-control ordinance favoring government but treating in-state and out-of-state private businesses the same did not excessively burden interstate commerce).

 Here, ...

 Therefore, ...

+In Conclusion, ...

+---

+**CASES I MIGHT WANT TO ADD AS PARENTHETICALS IN RULE EXPLANATIONS OR APPLICATIONS:**

 From DCC scroll 1: